 - a.
-The rules regarding the final thesis research/writing requirements and deadlines are set and regulated by the Department. - b.
-Final thesis marks must be approved by the Final Examination Board in order for a student to graduate.

-2.12 Students who have violated or breached any rule of the Student Book of Regulations can not be awarded/honoured for the outstanding academic achievement, regardless of their achieved grade point average.
+The rules regarding the final thesis research/writing requirements and deadlines are set and regulated by each respective department. - b.
+Final thesis marks must be approved by the external examiner and Examination Board in order for a student to graduate. - 2.16 Students who have violated or breached any rule of the Student Book of Regulations can not be awarded/honoured for the outstanding academic achievement, regardless of their achieved grade point average.